Taking Kinky to the Next Level: The

 Seven Years' War.

 De Sade's Life —

 ordered de Sade to the fortress at Vincennes because of excess in a brothel

 which he had been frequenting for a month.

 On November 13, 1763, de Sade was

 free to go, but the King stipulated that he had to stay at,

-and close to, the château Echauffour, in Normandy.
+and or in close proximity to, the château Echauffour, in Normandy.

 In May 1764, the King made an